 #1 Accessible – In the era of internet and the smartphones, we carry the world on our palms, literally.
 App stores are growing by over 1,000 apps per day.
 Looking at the accessibility and reach of mobile apps, businesses are now turning towards mobile apps for a better reach and scalability.

 #2 Monetization – Even if you are socially-minded businesses still you need to generate revenue, pay employees and provide services.
 Having a mobile app for your business can get the revenues churning.
 The revenues generated can be put in business to scale further.
-There are many ways mobile apps can make money, here are a few.

 #3 Better visibility and discoverability – App stores are a huge platform to reach out to people.
 Last year in January, people downloaded more than 10.3 million a day — setting a new record.
 Having a mobile app can give your business the required push.